SFC Sean Gittens

 Mission Accomplished on August 18, 2012

-Sharon says the entire family enjoys including Sean in their activities whenever possible, and continues to participate in the things together that he enjoyed before his injury.
+Sharon says the entire family enjoys including Sean in their activities whenever possible, and continues to participate in the things together that he enjoyed before his injury, including going to movies and restaurants.
 She is grateful to be living in a home adapted to Sean’s injuries.
 “Thank you for all that you do to support our men and women who risk their lives for our freedom.
 The assistance of receiving a specially adapted home from Homes For Our Troops eliminates many of our daily challenges and gives Sean the freedom to have access to his entire home…he is able to interact more with our family.”